vcuspinera/vcuspinera.github.io/_posts/2020-05-03-finish-courses.md

 Saturday night was the ideal moment to share with friends, sometimes with a really good dinner, having some drinks, a trivia night in a bar, or just hanging around Vancouver’s downtown.
 Sunday was used wisely by resting until late, doing groceries, cooking for the week and doing some pre-readings or watching videos for Monday classes.

 Since March 16th, courses moved from in-class to remote mode due to Covid-19 pandemic, this added an extra layer of difficulty.
-For me, it was very hard to study isolated, so I made a pact with my latin friends of the program -[Andres](https://github.com/AndresPitta), [Manuel](https://github.com/manu2856) and [Robert](https://github.com/robilizando)- to keep safe and stay away from everybody else to avoid getting sick and keep studying together in a safe place.
+For me, it was very hard to study isolated, so I made a pact with my Latin friends of the program -[Andres](https://github.com/AndresPitta), [Manuel](https://github.com/manu2856) and [Robert](https://github.com/robilizando)- to keep safe and stay away from everybody else to avoid getting sick and keep studying together in a safe place.
 This, as well as the weekly Zoom meetings organized by my friend [Derek](https://github.com/dkruszew), and the efforts of the MDS Faculty who worked very hard to help us keeping the pace, were key point for me to succeed in the last block of the program.

-The day I finished courses, it felt kind of sad the way it ended, it was like breaking up by text messages with your intense and lovely highschool sweetheart.
+The day I finished courses, it felt kind of sad the way it ended, it was like breaking up by text messages with your intense and lovely high school sweetheart.

 However, tomorrow starts the last chapter of this journey, the Capstone project, and I am willing to start working along with my team in the BC Stats project.